brizinger/GoScrapey/README.md

 You can also use the -d (--directory) flag to place the images in another location.

-Note: The tool needs a Client-ID, which it reads from a file (ID.txt).
-You need to supply your own Client-ID, which could be retrieved from the official Imgur api.
+Note: The tool needs a Client-ID, which it reads from a file (ID.txt) placed in the root of the project.
+You need to supply your own Client-ID, which could be retrieved from the official Imgur api if you are going to make changes or do not want to use the already build file.

 # Contribution